creative-co/standup/README.md

       instance_type: m1.small
       ssh_user: ubuntu
     webapp:
+      name: superproject
       github_user: supercoder
       github_repo: superproject

 Major part of script params can be set here.
+In `webapp` script `name` param is used for database name and application path.

 ### Nodes and their script params